isi-mube/mbappe-project/README.md

 ## Future development...
 * Incorporate additional datasets to improve the model.
 * Enhance the README file to provide more comprehensive and visual documentation.
+Also, to justify all text.

 ## BONUS
 Entropy happens.
 We have a glitch in our code if you're visualizing it on GitHub.